robotframework/robotframework/doc/schema/README.rst

 compatible outputs.

-Also Robot Framework's library documentation tool Libdoc__ can generate output in XML format and this directory contains a schema documentation for it as well.
+Also Robot Framework's library documentation tool Libdoc__ can generate output in XML and JSON format and this directory contains a schema documentation for it as well.

 __ http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#rebot